QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-thebasics.md

 The majority of the modding that you will do will be under the `Content` folder.
 If a file that you are looking to override is in `.../ReadyOrNot/Game/ReadyOrNot/Assets/Weapons/Python`, the file path to copy would be `.../Content/ReadyOrNot/Assets/Weapons/Python`.

+> Failure to copy the exact path of Ready or Not will result in a broken mod.
+{: .prompt-danger }

 ### File Formats
 There are multiple different file formats that you may encounter while modding.
 Here is a list of most of them, and what each of them are.
 - **.psk** - A skeletal or static mesh.
 May contain the skeleton.